Diamond Sunrise

 • Final appeals court for all disputes

-• Creation or dissolution of organizational structures
+• Creation or dissolution of organizational structures (subject to Article VIII for dissolution of the order itself)

 The [XIV] (stewardship)